cph-cachet/carp.sensing-flutter/apps/carp_mobile_sensing_app/README.md

 `````

 In this way, the `studyDeploymentModel` is available in the entire UI Widget.
-This allow us to access data and show it in the UI.
+This allows us to access data and show it in the UI.
 For example, to show the study title and image this code is used:

 ````dart
  FlexibleSpaceBar(